Skip to main content

 Glossary

-Null Job: A job type that performs no execution on any platform.
+Null Job: A job type that performs no running on any platform.
 Null jobs are used to hold dependencies, trigger OpCon events, and keep schedules open after all other jobs complete.

 Schedule: A named container for jobs in OpCon, built for a specific date to create that day's automation.
 Schedules define build settings, frequencies, and the jobs that run within them.